 How to Protect Your Assets in the Event of a Car Accident

-- Setting Up Insurance Policies
+Setting Up Insurance Policies

-Another important automobile cover that people overlook is business use.
+Check your policy before you hand over the keys.
+That goes for your kids, friends, or family members.
+Another necessary automobile coverage that people overlook is business use.
 Read your policy clearly before letting anyone drive your car.

-Does your homeowner’s insurance cover your dog biting someone, someone falling on your icy porch, your kid’s baseball shattering a neighbors window, or toilet overflowing and ruining your neighbor’s assets?
+Does your homeowner’s insurance cover your dog biting someone, someone falling on your icy porch, your kid’s baseball shattering a neighbors window, or your toilet overflowing and ruining your neighbor’s assets?

 3 Ways to Protect Your Assets

 Here are a few things to look closely at to protect your assets in the event of a car accident:

 Who Needs To Be On The Car Title?